stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 2.03	(IG1)	Address Unauthorized Software

 The implementation of Safeguard 2.03 contributes to the defensive mitigation for _2023 Statewide Information Technology Control Standards_ CM-7(2), CM-8(3), CM-10, and CM-11.
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-203---address-unauthorized-software)

 **Assessed Elements:**